-Image via Flickr: Michael Perlman
+Image via Rego-Forest Preservation by Michael Perlman

 The year is 1977 and the 96th US Open Tennis is in full swing in Forest Hills, Queens as Eddie Dibbs and John McEnroe battle it out on the court.
 Commotion in the stands and the players flee the tennis court.

 A spectator had been shot in the leg by what was speculated to be a stray bullet shot from a nearby apartment.
 The West Side Tennis Club, had witnessed several other strange events in the summer of 1977.
 A transgender controversy regarding Renee Richards, the “spaghetti racquet” created by Werner Fischer, a bomb threat in protest of South African players, and some of the most riotous fans in US Open history.

 Contention among board members while discussing relocation led one member to resign and several players to drop out.
 The decision to move the tournament from the serenity of the Forest Hills setting to its current location in Flushing Meadows-Corona Park caused quite the uproar, but since that summer has primarily taken place on the other side of the Long Island Expressway.